A-CSEAR Conference 2022

 The ongoing development of social accounting forms a continuing research focus for Gordon.
 He uses critical and interpretive perspectives to examine a range of interrelated social, political, and organisational dimensions of accounting and accountability.
 He was the 2018 inductee into the ACSEAR ‘Hall of Fame’.

-Associate Professor Nick McGuigan, Monash University
+Professor Nick McGuigan, Monash University

-Associate Professor Nick McGuigan is an award-winning educator and researcher who works as an innovator, instigator and disruptor to create future-oriented business education programs that focus on innovation, creativity and design thinking.
+Professor Nick McGuigan is an award-winning educator and researcher who works as an innovator, instigator and disruptor to create future-oriented business education programs that focus on innovation, creativity and design thinking.
 He has a particular passion for interdisciplinary perspectives where he co-founded The Accountability Institute - a progressive platform aimed at fostering collaborations between art, science, technology and economics, bringing these fields into conversation to create a new language for business centered on accountability.

 He researches in the areas of integrated thinking, diversity and social justice, learning design, systems networks, ecosystem restoration and regenerative accounting, where he is a sought-after international speaker.
 His interdisciplinary perspectives inform both his research and educational practice where he holds an Australian National Citation for Outstanding Contributions to Student Learning and a recipient of the prestigious 2019 Aspen Institute Global ‘Ideas Worth Teaching’ Award.